 It also depends on whether you’re a big business that has a lot of time and resources on its hands to build and maintain a parser.
 Or you’re a smaller business that needs to get things done to be able to grow within the market.

-Here at Oxylabs, we have a set of data-gathering tools – Scraper APIs.
-These tools are specifically built to scrape search engines, e-commerce marketplaces, such as Walmart, real estate platforms, and any other website on a large scale.
-We covered what Scraper APIs are and how they work in detail in one of our articles, so make sure to check it out.
+Here at Oxylabs, we have a reliable data gathering tool – Web Scraper API.
+This tool is specifically built to scrape search engines, e-commerce marketplaces, such as Walmart, real estate platforms, and any other website on a large scale.
+We covered all the important details about our Web Scraper API and how it works in one of our articles, so make sure to check it out.

 The dedicated parser enables automated parsing of pre-defined fields from supported websites.
 It covers the most popular e-commerce websites, like Amazon, eBay, Walmart, and others, and the major search engines, namely Google, Bing, Baidu, and Yandex.